|Position:||Strength and Conditioning Coordinator|

 Greg Goldin continued his association with Coach Will Wade when he joined the LSU Athletics staff as Strength and Conditioning Coordinator for men’s basketball prior to the start of the 2017-18 season.

-He previously also served as strength and conditioning coach under Steve Prohm at Murray State during the 2012-13 season and prior to that graduate assistant under former VCU strength coach Daniel Roose during the 2011-12 campaign.
+He previously also served as strength and conditioning coach under Steve Prohm at Murray State during the 2012-13 season and prior to that as graduate assistant under former VCU strength coach Daniel Roose during the 2011-12 campaign.
+During that season the Rams won the CAA championship and advanced to the NCAA Tournament.

 Goldin believes that performance-monitoring technology is becoming more mainstream for college teams.
 He uses it as an educational tool to help athletes learn to take care of their bodies and to help coaches learn what they’re doing to an athlete’s body.

-He also is working as strength and conditioning coordinator at LSU with the nationally-ranked men’s golf team.
+He also is working as strength and conditioning coordinator at LSU with the nationally-ranked men’s golf team, training them to be able to withstand the rigors of a season that encompasses the majority of the fall and spring semesters.